VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 **Linde Schoenmaker**

-The QSPRpred app offers users a tool to predict the activity of their chemicals of interest for various molecular initiation events (MIEs) from the VHP4Safety case studies.
-Specifically, it can be used to perform hazard identification for;
+The QSPRpred app offers users a tool to predict the activity of their chemicals of interest for molecular initiation events (MIEs) from the VHP4Safety case studies.
+Specifically, it can be used to perform hazard identification for:

-* chemical-induced Parkinson's disease (via binding to the metabotropic glutamate receptors)
+* chemical-induced Parkinson's disease (MIE = metabotropic glutamate receptors)
-* thyroid-mediated neurodevelopmental toxicity (via binding to the thyroid hormone receptors)
+* thyroid-mediated neurodevelopmental toxicity (MIE = thyroid hormone receptors)

 This prediction is done by target-specific, pretrained QSAR models.
 QSAR models are machine learning models trained to predict properties of chemicals.
 These models were trained on curated datasets from the Papyrus database <a href="https://link.springer.com/article/10.1186/s13321-022-00672-x" target="_blank">(more information Papyrus)</a>.

 Depending on the model the readout is either a numeric value or an activity class (active/inactive).
 In both cases the endpoint is based on the pChEMBL value <a href="https://chembl.gitbook.io/chembl-interface-documentation/frequently-asked-questions/chembl-data-questions#what-is-pchembl" target="_blank">(more information pChEMBL)</a>.
-This is a negative logarithmic measure for activity and translates to a concentration of 10^-pchembl for a half maximal response.
+Briefly, this value is a negative logarithmic measure for activity and translates to a concentration of 10^-pchembl for a half maximal response.
 For example, an IC50 measurement of 1nM would have a pChEMBL value of 9.
 More information about each model can be found in the QMRF document.

 ## Model Selection and Inputs